CyberAgentGameEntertainment/NovaShader/README.md

 </p>
 <p>
 <ul>
-<li>Shifts the UV values of the Distortion Map based on the R value and the G value.</li>
+<li>Shifts the UV values of the Distortion Map based on the texture color channles, that is determined by the X value of the "Channels" property.</li>
 <li>The smaller the value from 0.5, the more the UV value shifts in the negative direction, and vice versa.</li>
 </ul>
 Note that you need to uncheck sRGB Color in the texture import setting because the pixels will be used as values, not colors.